nuxt-community/auth-module/docs/schemes/oauth2.md

 ### `accessType`

-If using Google code authorization flow (`response_type: 'code'`) set to `offline` to ensure a refresh token is returned in the initial login request.
+If using Google code authorization flow (`responseType: 'code'`) set to `offline` to ensure a refresh token is returned in the initial login request.
 (See [Google documentation](https://developers.google.com/identity/protocols/OpenIDConnect#refresh-tokens))

 ### `redirectUri`